How these giant companies are working together to find the best ways to reuse ocean plastic

 “We think of [ocean-bound plastic] as waste, but it’s not,” says Lonely Whale CEO Dune Ives.
 “It’s actually a lost opportunity.
 We’re losing money and we’re polluting our ocean and our communities.”

-Ives joins us on the World Changing Ideas podcast—along with Jane Abernethy and Ellen Jackowski, chief sustainability officers at Humanscale and Hewlett-Packard (HP), respectively.
+Ives joins us on the World Changing Ideas podcast—along with Jane Abernethy and Ellen Jackowski, chief sustainability officers at Humanscale and HP, respectively.
 Humanscale and HP are two of the very carefully curated companies chosen to be in the consortium.

 As well as selecting companies that will follow through on the environmental goals, the nonprofit wants to create human impact for the people on the front lines of the plastic-waste crisis.
 When building plastic supply chains around the world, the businesses have to consider the needs of the local communities.
 For instance, HP, which uses the equivalent of a million plastic bottles per day in its products, now sources plastic from Haiti and upcycles the ocean-bound plastic into printer cartridges, desktop fans, and even entire laptops.